 Corticosteroid medications are considered the first line of treatment for sarcoidosis that requires therapy.
 Oral corticosteroids effectively reduce systemic inflammation in most people, thereby slowing, stopping or even preventing organ damage.
 Corticosteroids may be prescribed alone or with other medications.
+In the United States, prednisone is the most commonly used corticosteroid.
+It is approved by the FDA for treatment of pulmonary sarcoidosis.
 Although there is no standard dosage or duration of corticosteroid therapy, the charts in this monograph will provide guidelines for individual organ involvement.
-It is recommended that patients on corticosteroids long term be monitored for osteoporosis and treated appropriately.
+It is recommended that patients on long term corticosteroids be monitored for osteoporosis and treated appropriately.